archlinux/aur/README.md

 Why do this?

-Every sane package depends on basic `ttf-font` availability; this functionality is provided by many packages but is most often satisfied by either `ttf-dejavu` or `ttf-liberation`.
-Only two packages, `chromium` and `google-chrome`, actually depend on a specific font provider and for some unknown obnoxious reason both explicitly require `ttf-liberation`.
-The Microsoft font packages fulfill the font requirements of both of these; this stub allows you to shoe-horn the MS fonts in as your primary `ttf-font` provider and remove this stubborn dependency.
+Most GUI packages depend on basic `ttf-font` availability; this functionality is provided by many packages but is most often satisfied by either `ttf-dejavu` or `ttf-liberation`.
+A small subset of packages (including many based on Google's chromium codebase) specifically depend on `ttf-liberation` which makes this font set a requirement whether you'd like to use it or not.
+The Microsoft font packages fulfill the requirements of these packages equally well but thanks to this dependency you're still forced to install the liberation fonts.
+This stub simply lies about fulfilling the `ttf-liberation` dependency while itself depending on `ttf-ms-win10` allowing you to shoe-horn the MS fonts in as your primary `ttf-font` provider and remove `ttf-liberation` anyway.
 You're already using the MS fonts, this lets you fully exploit them as your core font provider.

 Before you do *anything* with this PKGBUILD install ['ttf-ms-win10'](https://aur.archlinux.org/packages/ttf-ms-win10/)